jp-wright/nfl_betting_market_analysis/README.md

 <img src="images/road_spread_dist.png" alt="History of the Spread">

 <sub>__Figure 1:__ The historical distribution of the Vegas spread for NFL games from the perspective of the visiting team.
-Excluding the intentional dip at 0 points, the spread conforms to a roughly normal distribution. </sub>
+Excluding the intentional dip at 0 points, the spread conforms to a roughly normal distribution with a mean close to +2.4 points. </sub>

 <BR>
 <img src="images/over-under_dist.png" width="600" align="right" alt="History of the Over/Under">